MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityConfigurationGuide.md

 Unity will automatically include 64-bit support if it auto-detects it, or if your `int`, `long`, or pointer widths are greater than 32-bits.
 Define this to enable 64-bit support if none of the other options already did it for you.
-There can be a significant size and speed impact to enabling 64-bit support on small targets, so don't define it if you don't need it.
+There can be a significant current_capacity and speed impact to enabling 64-bit support on small targets, so don't define it if you don't need it.

 _Example:_